Simple and Advanced Non-Farm Payroll Forex Strategies (NFP)

 Because we can potentially make more profit we need to do more “work.”
 The advanced strategy requires constantly re-assessing the price action and what it is telling us.
 We may be taking a long trade one minute, and then a short trade a few minutes later.

 Our overall goal is to trade in the direction of the dominant trend.
 This is usually pretty easy to spot.
 The tricky part is getting into that trend at a good time, and also being able to tell when the price is reversing or just pulling back.
 There are multiple stages to this strategy.
-Please read to the end of article before attempting to implement any single element.
+Please read to the end of the article before attempting to implement any single element.

-Trade In Initial Big Move Direction
+Trade In Direction of Initial Big Move

 Let’s look at the first trade which often occurs following an NFP release: a trade in the direction of the initial move.